 Ben squeezed past his Dad standing in the doorway.
-He was in way too much trouble to notice the faded blue pickup pulling up the driveway.
+He was in way too much trouble to notice the faded blue pickup pulling in the driveway.
 The squeaky brakes brought it to a stop just behind the squad car.
 The headlights went out while the engine pinged as it resisted the bid to quit running.
 The door screeched like a rusty gate as it opened.
-A thin man with a white beard wearing a wrinkled brown flight suit with lots of patches stepped out.
+A thin man with a white beard wearing a wrinkled olive-green flight suit with lots of patches stepped out.
 Ben’s Dad walked down the steps of the porch and to the driveway to meet him.

 “Well, I own the old hangar at the airport across the creek.
 Ben came by earlier and I showed him around.
-I got to talkin’ about planes and wasn’t paying much attention to the time.
-I figured he was in trouble when he sprinted out of there like a hound chasing a fox.
+I got to talkin about planes and wasn’t paying much attention to the time.
+I figured he was in trouble when he ran out of there like a hound chasing a fox.
 So, I followed him hoping I might explain.
 Just wanted you to know, if Ben’s in trouble, it’s my fault.
 He seems like a real good boy.”

 “Okay then, I’ll be on my way.”
 He turned and walked to the truck, grabbed the door handle, then paused and looked back.
 “Oh yeah, Ben’s welcome to come around the hangar whenever he wants.
 Kinda nice to have someone listen to my stories.
 And don’t worry, he can’t hurt nothin in that old place.”

 He grunted as he stepped up on the high running board and into the cab.
-He scooted across the seat and grabbed the door where the window was rolled down with both hands.
-He slammed it at least three times before it would stay closed.
+He scooted across the seat and grabbed the door with both hands where the window was rolled down.
+The inside handle had been missin for years.
+He slammed it hard, at least three times before it would stay closed.
 After a few false starts, the motor finally submitted with a belch and a backfire.
 He waved, backed out and in a cloud of blue white smoke disappeared down the street and around the corner.

 “Yea, so what did your Dad say?”

 “He was pretty mad.
-Told me no stopping anywhere after school today or the rest of the week.
+Told me no stopping anywhere after school for the rest of the week.
 Said he had a whole list of special chores just for me.
 Said it would take me a week to get through them.
 I guess that’s my punishment.”